About This Event

 She has spoken on the modern relevance of the classical world on three continents, from Cambridge to Chicago to Auckland.
 She writes for the Guardian.
 She is a regular contributor to BBC Radio 4: reviewing for Front Row and Saturday Review, appearing as a team captain on three seasons of Wordaholics, and banging on about Juvenal whenever she gets the chance.
 Six series of her show, Natalie Haynes Stands Up for the Classics, have been broadcast on Radio 4: all series are available now on BBC Sounds.

-Ionna Kalypso Glypti is an affiliate of Doniert Evely: “My introduction to Greece, as an Alexandrian Greek, took place when I was a child, but one of many tongues and continents.
+Ioanna Kalypso Glypti: “My introduction to Greece, as an Alexandrian Greek, took place when I was a child, but one of many tongues and continents.
 The Greek islands were my summers, bathed by the phosphorescent blazing light on a white wall, the austere rocks, the dramatic mountains and the incandescence of the blue sky pouring into the sea.
 Under that light and the songs of Leonard Cohen, nostalgia took hold of me, as like the ship of Ulysses Nostos I began to learn how to word my emotions in this ancient tongue.
 This was a voyage into the light as I managed to escape my personal darkness and the various Labyrinths of my subconscious mind.
 In fact, I was finding a way to freedom through words.

 Freedom, or Eleutheria, in my tongue means she who walks freely towards what she or he loves and brings love to his or her soul, because the chains are many and not always tangible, and so able to be escaped from.